zengzzzzz/golang-trending-archive/README.md

 * 【2024-09-01】[Zeyi-Lin / HivisionIDPhotos](https://github.com/Zeyi-Lin/HivisionIDPhotos) - ⚡️HivisionIDPhotos: a lightweight and efficient AI ID photos tools. 一个轻量级的AI证件照制作算法。
 ## Java

+* 【2025-08-21】[alibaba / QLExpress](https://github.com/alibaba/QLExpress) - QLExpress is a powerful, lightweight, dynamic language for the Java platform aimed at improving developers’ productivity in different business scenes.
 * 【2025-08-19】[vvb2060 / KeyAttestation](https://github.com/vvb2060/KeyAttestation) -
 * 【2025-08-18】[rkkr / simple-keyboard](https://github.com/rkkr/simple-keyboard) -
 * 【2025-08-16】[sepinf-inc / IPED](https://github.com/sepinf-inc/IPED) - IPED Digital Forensic Tool.
 It is an open source software that can be used to process and analyze digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners.